masalgaro/masalgaro/README.md

 # Greetings

 I'm a computer science/systems engineering student at Universidad EAFIT.
 Enrolled since 2023.
-While in this profile there are a variety of old projects I've done in earlier semesters, as well as some newer ones, I have also been involved in projects such as [WorkSpyder](https://github.com/JaraCalle/WorkSpyder), [Veritas Numerica](https://github.com/Pokloskaya/VeritasNumerica-core) ([and the frontend](https://github.com/Pokloskaya/VeritasNumerica-ui)) and [an implementation of CoAP](https://github.com/Salome-Serna-R/Proyecto1_Telematica).
+While in this profile there are a variety of old projects I've done in earlier semesters, as well as some newer ones, I have also been involved in projects such as [WorkSpyder](https://github.com/JaraCalle/WorkSpyder), [Veritas Numerica](https://github.com/Pokloskaya/VeritasNumerica-core) ([and the frontend](https://github.com/Pokloskaya/VeritasNumerica-ui)) and [an implementation of the CoAP protocol](https://github.com/Salome-Serna-R/Proyecto1_Telematica).

 >[!NOTE]
 >This profile is very much still under construction.